Katarina Bogdanović: Early life and education

-Deciding after two years to continue her education, Bogdanović returned to the capital and enrolled at the University of Belgrade intent on studying philosophy, languages (English, French, and German), and literature.
+Deciding after two years to continue her education, Bogdanović returned to the capital of Serbia and enrolled at the University of Belgrade intent on studying philosophy, languages (English, French, and German), and literature.
 Her parents, especially her father, did not agree with her decision to leave teaching and her mother could not understand why she refused to marry.
 Her relationship with her family was strained and she rarely wrote to them.
 She wrote in her diary that marriage was not a natural state, but one designed to enslave women and keep them chained to their spouse.
 She also wrote that with marriage, she would have to have had children, which would have prevented her from furthering her education or traveling.
 Bogdanović's choices meant that she was largely responsible for financing her own education.
 She studied under Branislav Petronijević and Jovan Skerlić, who influenced her thoughts on civic responsibility.
 During her schooling, she began to participate in socialist protests.